csc-training/high-level-gpu-programming/docs/03-memory-access-hierarchy.md

 - the fastest form of memory.
 - private to each thread.
 - local variables and intermidiate results, `double x=sin(id);`
-- no cost at reading, but a write & read has 24 cycles latency.
+- no cost at reading, write & read is costlier (eg, 24-cycle latency).
 - lifetime of the kernel.

 </div>